When Science Goes Awry

 And, as we had just discovered, such immigrant males could pose a mortal threat to infants.

-I sat watching Captain, Farah, and Fanni for more than an hour while my mind raced through the implications.
-Norbert wandered away and the tension gradually eased.
-Fanni resumed stumbling and playing near Captain, often within inches of him.
+I sat watching Captain Kirk, Farah, and Fanni for more than an hour with a growing realization that I had stumbled onto something important.
+Norbert wandered away and the tension eased.
+Fanni resumed playing clumsily near Captain Kirk, often within inches of him.

-During the long hike and drive back to camp, new research questions flooded my mind.
+During the long trip back to camp, I could barely contain my excitement about the implications of what I had just seen.
 Before I even reached camp, I knew I wanted to abandon my dissertation on baboon diets and focus instead on relationships between adult males, mothers, and infants.

 When I told Bill what I had seen, he was skeptical at first.
-The next morning we drove out together to White Island and followed Norbert for a few hours.
-Everywhere he went, mothers with young infants reacted nervously, especially by raising their tails when he neared.
+The next morning we drove out together to White Island and followed Norbert for several hours.
+Whenever he was in the vicinity of mothers with young infants, they reacted nervously, especially by raising their tails when he neared.
+And they often maintained proximity to resident males like Captain Kirk.

-By the end of the day, Bill had seen enough and he agreed to let me change my dissertation topic.
+By the end of the day, Bill had seen enough.
+To my delight, he agreed to let me change my dissertation topic.

 For the next nine months I focused almost entirely on interactions between mothers, infants, and adult males.
-I documented which males mothers associated with, how females reacted to immigrant males, and how infant handling varied depending on probable paternity.
+I documented which males mothers associated with, how females reacted to immigrant males, and how male-infant interactions varied depending on probable paternity.

 In all my years watching primates, I had never seen behavior that seemed so lawful and consistent.
 The reactions of mothers toward recently immigrated high-ranking males were especially striking.
-The patterns appeared repeatedly in both study troops.2
+Mothers with young infants treated these newcomers very differently from resident males, responding with clear signs of tension and distrust.13 And this was true in both of our study troops.14

-The findings were significant enough to warrant publication in the prestigious journal Science.
+The findings were eventually published in the prestigious journal Science15 (photo).

-Bill took this incredible photo of an adult male cradling an infant being held by its mother.
+Bill took this incredible photo of a resident adult male cradling an infant being held by its mother.
 The photo appeared on the cover of Science (June 12, 1981).

 The darting project had begun as an attempt to rescue a struggling nutrition study.
 It inadvertently exposed a hidden and deeply unsettling feature of chacma baboon society.
 By temporarily disabling a mother’s ability to protect her infant, we unintentionally revealed a danger that normally remained concealed by the checks and balances of baboon life.

-It was a discovery born from a mistake — one that permanently changed both my research and my understanding of these animals.
+It was a discovery born from an unfortunate accident — one that permanently changed both my research and my understanding of these remarkable animals.

 ↩︎